postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 * **Changelog** - The changelog shows the deployment history for your API.
 Each time you make a revision current, Postman adds an entry to the changelog, including the date created, the date last updated, and a description of the change.

-* **Export History** - The export history lists all exports from Postman for this API version.
+* **Export History** - The export history lists all exports from Postman for this API.
 For each export, you can view the date created, the Azure revision, and the Postman source.

 <img alt="Viewing a service instance" src="https://assets.postman.com/postman-docs/azure-apim-view-a-service-v9-17.jpg"/>